 Leave your terminal connection open until installation is complete, or the installation will fail.

 When prompted, accept the security request in your browser.
 The web-based installation uses a default SSL certificate, so you must add a security exception in order to access the web-based installer.
 This is safe to do.

 You’ve successfully launched PE’s web-based installer!
 On the installer start page, click Let’s get started!.
 The installer first collects some key configuration information, which is used to make sure your installation is set up correctly.

 To configure your setup:

-Choose to install the Puppet master component on the server you’re running the installer from.
+Choose Install on this server, which will install the Puppet master component on the server you’re running the installer from.